 - 1 tablespoon Shaoxing wine

 - ½ teaspoon kosher salt

-- 1 tablespoon Sichuan peppercorn (double that if your peppercorns are not fresh and potent)
+- 1 to 1½ tablespoons red or green Sichuan peppercorn (double that if your peppercorns are not fresh and potent)

 - 2 tablespoons minced ginger

-- 4 to 5 tablespoons chopped zha cai (pickled mustard tuber)
+- 4 to 5 tablespoons (an 80 gram package) zhacai (pickled mustard tuber), roughly chopped

-- 1 jalapeno or other fresh green chili, cut in ½-inch pieces
+- 1 jalapeno or other fresh green chili, cut in ¼-inch pieces

 - ¼ teaspoon MSG or chicken powder (optional)

 - Prep dried chilies by cutting them in half and letting some seeds fall away.
 Keep some seeds for heat and fragrance.
 Keep some chilies whole for looks if you like.